-The high protein diet, such as the Aitkin's diet, has been a popular weight loss diet in recent years.
+High protein diets, such as the Atkin’s diet or the Paleo diet, have been popular weight-loss programs in recent years.
 A high-protein diet has created concern, however, because it is high in meat, animal products, and saturated fat.
 Numerous studies have shown that a high meat intake is associated with increased risk for heart disease, cancer of the digestive tract, overall mortality, and acceleration of chronic kidney disease, kidney stones, and osteoporosis.1

 A new study decided to look at a high-protein (31 percent of calories), low-carbohydrate diet that used plant proteins instead of animal products to see if it was a healthier approach to weight loss.
 The high-protein diet was vegetarian.
 The primary sources of protein came from gluten foods, soy (soy burgers, tofu, and soymilk), nuts, some high-fiber whole grains, fruit, and high-fiber vegetables.
 Fats in the diet came primarily from nuts, vegetable oils, avocado, and soy products.